Estimated reading time: 5 minutes

 - 2 tablespoons extra virgin olive oil

-- In a sauce pan add your garlic, olive oil and sausages and saute until golden brown about 5 minutes
+- Add your garlic, olive oil, and sausages in a saucepan and saute until golden brown, about 5 minutes.

-- Top each plate of tortellini with fresh grated parmigiana regianno or Romano cheese/
+- Top each plate of tortellini with freshly grated parmigiana Regiano or Romano cheese.

-Break free from boring pasta and enjoy some of the best kept freezer section secrets at the grocery store that will save you time, save you money and make everyone happy.
+Break free from boring pasta and enjoy some of the best-kept freezer section secrets at the grocery store that will save you time and money and make everyone happy.